 She has written an opera with her husband, which was performed in August 2013, at the Tête-a-Tête opera festival at the Riverside Studios, in London.
 The narrative poem on which it is based, ‘Soon,’ was published by CB editions in September 2013.

 Her new novel, ‘Where to find me,’ will be published by Alma Books in 2018.

 She is a member of the Writers’ Guild of Great Britain and the Society of Authors, and was a 2013 fellow at the Santa Maddalena Foundation.
-Since 2012, she has been teaching creative writing .
-She’s worked with adolescents at the French Lycée, First Story and the West London Free School.
-In 2014 she taught her own workshop at Persephone Books, with fellow novelist Jenny McPhee, followed by the Chocolate Factory, in London (‘portraits in writing’), and a summer creative writing class inspired by painting, at the Royal Academy of Art, in 2016.
+She has been a regular contributor to Radio 4, and was included in Pick of the Week.
+Since 2012, she has been teaching creative writing for various institutions such as First Story, the Royal Academy of Art, and the Chocolate Factory.
 She has been involved in Guardian masterclasses since 2015, teaching classes on short fiction.
 In Spring 2017 she was Adjunct Assistant Professor at Columbia University, where she taught a masterclass in non-fiction.

 Alba is married to the composer Tom Smail.
 They live in London with her two children.